CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ## Published

-In front matter we can also control whether a blog post is published.
-If we set `published` to false in the front matter, it's going to remove this post from the blog listing on my site.
-This is an easy way to temporarily remove a post.
+In front matter we can control whether a blog post is published.
+If we set `published` to false in the front matter, it will remove the post from the blog listing on the site.
+This is an easy way to temporarily remove a post from the blog listing, just note you can still access the post by going directly to its URL.

 {% raw %}
 ~~~html